HyunWooZZ/covid-19_ETL/README.md

 ### Project Summary
 This project extracts covid data provided by Our World in Data and creates cloud-data-lake on Google Cloud Platform.
 I want to build data-warehouse to find important information about covid-19.
-I believe that this project will help someone to find covid-19 data in south korea.
+I believe that this project will help someone who want to build data warehouse about covid-19.

 ### Data Source